josip-pavlovic-dev/python-automation-portfolio/COMPLETION_REPORT_2025_12_20.md

 ## 🎯 FINALNA PORUKA

 > "Through this comprehensive exercise collection, you'll master Type Annotations in 8 hours.
-From 'nelagoda' to 'mypy je moj prijatelj'.
+Od 'nelagode' do 'mypy je moj prijatelj'.
 Your code will be self-documenting, type-safe, and production-ready.
 You're ready for Web Scraper!"

 ---